-- (b) Procedure for division of land requiring a boundary survey.
-(1) A division of land into no more than two lots fronting on an existing public street, or an access easement not involving any new street or road, or the extension of governmental facilities, or the creation of any public improvements, and not adversely affecting the remainder of the parcel or adjoining property, and not in conflict with any provision of this Code or the comprehensive plan, may be reviewed and approved by the city engineer and planning services department. through an abbreviated procedure that provides for the submittal of a metes and bounds description and a legal boundary survey of the property. - (+2) Submission requirements. - a.
-Any person desiring to divide land into no more than two lots shall first submit a metes and bounds description and a legal boundary survey of the property (equal to that required by F.S.
-Florida Statute § 472.027, pertaining to minimum technical standards the Standards of Practice for surveys, and having a minimum of four concrete permanent reference monuments set) of the property to the planning services department.
-The boundary survey shall be drawn at a scale of 100 feet to the inch, or less, and shall depict all information required by section 12-7-8(1) through (1011). - b.
+- (b) Procedure for division of land requiring a boundary survey. - (1) A division of land into no more than two lots fronting on an existing public street, or an access easement not involving any new street or road, or the extension of governmental facilities, or the creation of any public improvements, and not adversely affecting the remainder of the parcel or adjoining property, and not in conflict with any provision of this Code or the comprehensive plan, may be reviewed and approved by the city engineer and planning services department. through an abbreviated procedure that provides for the submittal of a metes and bounds description and a legal boundary survey of the property.

+(42) Submission requirements.

+- a.
+Any person desiring to divide land into no more than two lots shall first submit a metes and bounds description and a legal-boundary survey of the property (equal to that required by Section F.S. § 472.27, Florida Statutes, pertaining to minimum technical the Setandards of Practice for surveys, and having a minimum of four concrete permanent reference monuments set) to the planning services department.
+The boundary survey shall be drawn at a scale of 100 feet to the inch, or less, and shall depict all information required by section 12-7-8(1) through (101). - b.
 If an access easement is required for the subdivision, this document shall be attached to the boundary survey. - c.
 Prior to development of residential properties, the owner or owner's agent shall provide a proposed lot grading and erosion control plan.
 The plan shall be to scale and must demonstrate that the flow of stormwater surface drainage from the development is diverted to a storm sewer conveyance or other approved point of collection that does not create a hazard.
 The grading plan should clearly exhibit that the proposed development neither creates nor exacerbates flooding on any adjacent properties.
 Commercial properties shall fall under the subdivision language of the Land Development Code and comply with all stormwater drainage requirements set forth therein.
 All stormwater drainage requirements set forth in this chapter shall be complied with when exercising this procedure. - d.
-The planning services department shall notify the applicant of the approval or disapproval of the metes and bounds description or the boundary survey within nine (9) working days from submission. - e.
-If the metes and bounds description or the boundary survey is rejected the planning services department shall provide the applicant, in writing, a detailed list of the reasons for the rejection. - f.
-The applicant shall resubmit revised documents to the planning services department with a review fee and begin the process at section 12-7-3(b). - (23) Final approval. - a.
-The planning services department shall notify the applicant of the approval or disapproval of the subdivision boundary survey within nine working days from submission. - b.
-If the subdivision boundary survey is rejected the planning services department shall provide the applicant, in writing, a detailed list of reasons for rejection. - c.
-Upon submission of the corrected subdivision boundary survey the planning services department shall notify the applicant of the approval or disapproval of the corrected boundary survey within nine days.
-If the subdivision boundary survey is not approved, the minor subdivision must be resubmitted.
+The planning services department shall notify the applicant of the approval or disapproval of the metes and bounds description or the boundary survey within ten (10) working days from submission. - e.
+If the metes and bounds description or the boundary survey is rejected, the planning services department shall provide the applicant, in writing, a detailed list of the reasons for the rejection. - f.
+The applicant shall resubmit revised documents to the planning services department with a review fee and begin the process set forth at section 12-7-3(b) of this chapter.